Bus42/Modding-FNV-on-Linux/Modding FNV on Linux.md

 5. FNVEdit/QuickAutoClean

 ### protontricks
 + Download [protontricks](https://github.com/Matoking/protontricks) and follow directions for installation.
+Depending on your Linux distro, this may require installation of Winetricks.
+Winetricks can be installed by typing `sudo apt-get install -y winetricks`.
-+ Once installed, open the game folder by navigating to the library, right-clicking on Fallout: New Vegas and selecting **manage -> browse local files**.
++ Once installed, open the game folder by navigating to the Steam library, right-clicking on Fallout: New Vegas and selecting **manage -> browse local files**.
 Right-click in your file manager window and select *open in terminal*.
-In the terminal, type ```protontricks --gui```.
+In the terminal, type `protontricks --gui`.
 Keep the terminal open, you'll use it later.
     + In the **Choose Game** prompt, select **Fallout New Vegas** and click *ok*.
 Click-through any error messages that come up, they will not affect you.
     + When the Winetricks GUI opens, choose **select the default wineprefix** and click *ok*.
     + Choose **Install a windows DLL or component** and click *ok*.